-If you are a foreign national in the United States -- whether you are here lawfully or unlawfully--and you are married to a U.S. lawful permanent resident, you are, at the moment, NOT immediately eligible to obtain permanent residence (a green card).
+If you are a foreign national in the United States—whether you are here lawfully or unlawfully—and you are married to a U.S. lawful permanent resident, you are, at the moment, NOT immediately eligible to obtain permanent residence (a green card).
 Only foreign nationals married to U.S. citizens are immediately eligible for permanent residence.
-However, your spouse can and should take steps to start the immigration process for you as soon as possible, if your goal is U.S. permanent residence (and eventually U.S. citizenship, if you want it).
+However, you do have a path to marriage-based U.S. permanent residence, and your U.S. spouse can and should take steps to start the immigration process for you as soon as possible, if that's your goal (and if you eventually want U.S. citizenship).
+As this article will describe, that path involves: